Patrolmen's Benevolent Association Riot: Initial rally

 The rally was organized and sponsored by the New York City PBA.
 The rally was called to protest Mayor Dinkins' proposal to create the citizen-led review board for police misconduct, as well as his handling of riots against the police in Washington Heights the previous summer, and his refusal to provide the NYPD with semi-automatic weapons.
-The PBA obtained a permit for a protest confined to Murray Street, a road perpendicular to City Hall that was notable lined with Irish pubs.
+The PBA obtained a permit for a protest confined to Murray Street, a road perpendicular to City Hall that was notably lined with Irish pubs.
 An estimated 10,000 officers attended the rally, most of whom were bused in from around the city by the PBA.

 Protestors began marching around City Hall Park at 10:00 a.m.
-EST, gathering around speeches from PBA President Phil Caruso, previous Mayoral candidate Rudy Giuliani, and NYPC officer Michael O'Keefe, who had recently cleared by a grand jury for his involvement in the shooting death of Jose “Kiko” Garcia that spurred the July riots in Washington Heights.
-In a speech delivered via microphone, Giuliani said “The reason the morale of the police department of the City of New York is so low is one reason and one reason alone: David Dinkins!”
+EDT, gathering around speeches from PBA President Phil Caruso, previous Mayoral candidate Rudy Giuliani, and NYPD officer Michael O'Keefe, who had recently cleared by a grand jury for his involvement in the shooting death of Jose "Kiko" Garcia that spurred the July riots in Washington Heights.
+In a speech delivered via microphone, Giuliani said "The reason the morale of the police department of the City of New York is so low is one reason and one reason alone: David Dinkins!"

 Attendees alternated chants of "No justice!
 No police!" and "The Mayor's on Crack!", and donned t-shirts and signs with slogans like "Dear Mayor, have you hugged a drug dealer today," and "Dinkins, We Know Your True Color -- Yellow Bellied."
-Some signs featured cartoon images depicting Dinkins with racial caricatures such as large lips and nose and an Afro, with several calling Dinkins a “washroom attendant.”
+Some signs featured cartoon images depicting Dinkins with racial caricatures such as large lips and nose and an Afro, with several calling Dinkins a "washroom attendant."